hargoniX/master/thesis/thesis.typ

 For this reason, a variety of counterexample-finding techniques have been incorporated into @ITP systems over the years.
-For example, Isabelle provides support for random testing, bounded exhaustive testing, narrowing, and finite model finding, as implemented in Quickcheck @quickcheck and Nitpick @nitpick.
+For example, Isabelle provides support for random testing, bounded exhaustive testing, narrowing, and finite model finding, implemented in Quickcheck @quickcheck and Nitpick @nitpick.
 In contrast, systems grounded in @DTT have predominantly relied on random testing with tools such as QuickChick @quickchick and Plausible
-#footnote[https://github.com/leanprover-community/plausible/].
-Tools based on random testing
-attempt to synthesize a procedure that evaluates the theorem statement for specific input values.
+@plausible.
+These tools attempt to synthesize a procedure that evaluates the theorem statement for specific input values.
 This procedure is then executed repeatedly with random inputs to search for counterexamples.
 While this technique is quite effective in general, it does have a crucial limitation: If the inputs to the theorems are constrained by complicated invariants, it can be quite difficult to generate candidates for evaluation that satisfy these preconditions.
 For such theorems, finite model finders like Nitpick shine.
 Nitpick reduces the original theorem to SAT and invokes a SAT solver to search for counterexamples.
 The SAT solver can then search for inputs with invariants more directly, rather than relying on random generation to eventually find them.

 In this thesis I describe the first finite model finding approach, integrated with a dependently typed theorem prover, namely Lean.
 The core contribution is the reduction of a practically relevant